 If the Trustees determine that a school shall be subject to intervention under this Section, the Trustees shall develop an intervention implementation plan and shall cause a performance evaluation to be made of each employee at the school.
-Upon consideration of such evaluations, and consistent with the intervention implementation plan, the Trustees may reassign, layoff, or dismiss any employees at the attendance center, notwithstanding the provisions of Sections 24A-5 and 34-85.
+Upon consideration of such evaluations, and consistent with the

-The chief educational officer shall appoint a principal for the school and shall set the terms and conditions of the principal's contract, which in no case may be longer than 2 years.
-The principal shall select all teachers and non-certified personnel for the school as may be necessary.
-Any provision of Section 34-8.1 that conflicts with this Section shall not apply to a school subjected to intervention under this Section.

-If pursuant to this Section, the general superintendent, with the approval of the board, orders new local school council elections, the general superintendent shall carry out the responsibilities of the local school council for a school subject to intervention until the new local school council members are elected and trained.

-Any action authorized by this Section must be vetoed by a
+- 1 intervention implementation plan, the Trustees may reassign, - layoff, or dismiss any employees at the attendance center, 2 - notwithstanding the provisions of Sections 24A-5 and 34-85.
+3 - 4 The chief educational officer shall appoint a principal for - 5 the school and shall set the terms and conditions of the - principal's contract, which in no case may be longer than 2 6 - The principal shall select all 7 teachers - 8 non-certified personnel for the school as may be necessary.
+Any - 9 provision of Section 34-8.1 that conflicts with this Section - 10 shall not apply to a school subjected to intervention under - 11 this Section. - If pursuant to this Section, the general superintendent, 12 - 13 with the approval of the board, orders new local school council - 14 elections, the general superintendent shall carry out the - 15 responsibilities of the local school council for a school - 16 subject to intervention until the new local school council - members are elected and trained.
+17 - 18 Any action authorized by this Section must be vetoed by a - supermajority vote of 8 of the voting members of the local 19 - 20 school council for the attendance center affected by the - 2.1 action. - 22 Each school year, 5% of the supplemental general State aid - 23 funds distributed to a school subject to intervention during - 24 that school year under subsection 5(i)(1)(a) of part A of - 25 Section 18-8 or subsection (H) of Section 18-8.05 shall be used - for employee performance incentives.
+The Trustees shall 26

-- 1 supermajority vote of 8 of the voting members of the local - 2 school council for the attendance center affected by the - 3 action. - 4 Each school year, 5% of the supplemental general State aid - 5 funds distributed to a school subject to intervention during - 6 that school year under subsection 5(i)(1)(a) of part A of - 7 Section 18-8 or subsection (H) of Section 18-8.05 shall be used - 8 for employee performance incentives.
-The Trustees shall - 9 prepare a report evaluating the results of any interventions - 10 undertaken pursuant to this Section and shall make - 11 recommendations concerning implementation of special programs - for dealing with underperforming schools on an ongoing basis. - 13 This report shall be submitted to the State Superintendent of - 14 Education and Mayor of the City of Chicago by January 1, 1999. - 15 (Source: P.A.
+- 1 prepare a report evaluating the results of any interventions - 2 undertaken pursuant to this Section and shall make - 3 recommendations concerning implementation of special programs - 4 for dealing with underperforming schools on an ongoing basis. - 5 This report shall be submitted to the State Superintendent of - 6 Education and Mayor of the City of Chicago by January 1, 1999. - 7 (Source: P.A.
 89-15, eff.
 5-30-95; 89-698, eff.
-1-14-97; - 16 90-548, eff.
-1-1-98.) - 17 Section 99.
+1-14-97; - 8 90-548, eff.
+1-1-98.) - 9 Section 95.
+No acceleration or delay.
+Where this Act makes - 10 changes in a statute that is represented in this Act by text - 11 that is not yet or no longer in effect (for example, a Section - 12 represented by multiple versions), the use of that text does - 13 not accelerate or delay the taking effect of (i) the changes - 14 made by this Act or (ii) provisions derived from any other - 15 Public Act. - 16 Section 99.
 Effective date.
-This Act takes effect upon - 18 becoming law.
+This Act takes effect upon - 17 becoming law.".